 This exploration is for all ages, as the colored smilies show.
 You can do the one color paintings with your whole family together!

-One color paintings are an art project that is a terrific companion to Unit 1-12 in which you learn about color as one of the elements of art.
+One color paintings are an art project from Art Elements, part of the Art Beginnings Course.
+You learn about color as one of the elements of art.
 Layers of Learning has hands-on art projects in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Color is one of the basic elements of art.
 Whenever we view art, we are affected by the colors within it, whether we realize it or not.
 Colors spark emotions.
 Artists play and experiment with colors and the emotions they evoke.